Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

     * **Everyone** - (default) the product is visible in the Marketplace by all registered users in your provider organization.
     * **Selected teams** - only members of the selected teams can see the product in the Marketplace.
     * **Exclude selected teams** - only members that are not part of selected teams can see the product in the Marketplace.
+    * **Include teams ghaving tag** - only members of the team that have the selected tag can see the product in the Marketplace.
     * **None** - the product is not visible to anyone in the Marketplace.

         * From the list of available teams in your provider organization, select the teams you want to give product visibility or remove visibility from.